Embattled Congress lurches toward midnight shutdown

 Any such bill, however, would need significant support from House Democrats to offset the group of House conservatives who don’t want to vote for a short-term funding measure under any circumstances.

-Senate Appropriations Committee Chair Patty Murray (D-Wash.) objected to Sen. Ron Johnson’s (R-Wis.) request on the Senate floor to pass a two-week funding resolution without Ukraine or disaster money.
+Senate Appropriations Committee Chairwoman Patty Murray (D-Wash.) objected to Sen. Ron Johnson’s (R-Wis.) request on the Senate floor to pass a two-week funding resolution without Ukraine or disaster money.

 “We can’t be back here in this same situation in two weeks.
-We need a CR that gives us the actual time to get through our bipartisan spending bills,” she said, referring to the 12 annual appropriations bills that passed through her committee earlier this year.
+We need a [continuing resolution] that gives us the actual time to get through our bipartisan spending bills,” she said, referring to the 12 annual appropriations bills that passed through her committee earlier this year.

-She also criticized Johnson’s proposal for not reauthorizing the Federal Aviation Administration, which she warned would mean “chaos for air travel.”
+She also criticized Johnson’s proposal of not reauthorizing the Federal Aviation Administration, which she warned would mean “chaos for air travel.”
 She also argued it wouldn’t extend Ukraine aid or disaster relief.

 A two-week stopgap funding measure is getting more attention from House conservatives.
-Some of them are now proposed shortening the span of the failed House GOP-drafted resolution to fund government until Oct.
+Some of them have now proposed shortening the span of the failed House GOP-drafted resolution to fund the government until Oct.
 31.

 Emily Brooks contributed.